-So why don’t Jesus’s followers have to confront the same stark choice in the New Testament?
+That’s all Old Testament though.
+Why don’t Jesus’s followers have to confront the same stark choice in the New Testament?

-It is there.
+In fact, they do.
 We might miss it because it hits too close to home.

-If you really believed that wealth made it more difficult to enter the Kingdom of God, would you still pursue it?
+If you believed that wealth made it more difficult to enter the Kingdom of God, would you still pursue it?
 Would you still hold onto it?

 In 1 Timothy 6 Paul sets up a dichotomy between storing up material things and storing up spiritual blessings.9 In case Timothy thought it was a small matter, Paul emphasizes that people eager for money have wandered from the faith, and that the love of money is the root of all kinds of evil.
 Matthew 6 states that you either lay up treasures on Earth or treasures in heaven,10 suggesting that to do both simultaneously is impossible.
 Luke 12 makes a similar point, stating that wherever your treasure is, there your heart will be.11 Luke 16 repeats the point yet again, stating that you cannot serve both God and money.12 In the Parable of the Sower Jesus states that the lure of wealth chokes the word of God and causes it to yield nothing.13